 Full and Final Settlement IVAs

-A Full and Final Settlement IVA could serve as a good alternative solution for you if your circumstances dictate you have insufficient surplus funds each month to enter a contribution based IVA.
+A Full and Final Settlement IVA could serve as a good alternative solution for you if you have insufficient surplus funds available each month to enter a contribution based IVA.

-This IVA is also known as a Lump Sum IVA and, as you will see, it offers a smart way of becoming debt free.
+This IVA is also known as a Lump Sum IVA and, as you will see, it offers a very clean way of becoming debt free.

 What is a Lump Sum IVA

-This type of IVA benefits from all the advantages of a contribution based IVA but rather than relying on 60 months of contributions, it concludes immediately with the introduction of a lump sum.
+This type of IVA benefits from all the advantages of the more commonly used contribution based IVA, but rather than being based on 60 monthly contributions, it concludes with the introduction of the lump sum.

-Lump Sum IVAs are generally most appropriate when you're using money from a 3rd party, such as a family member or friend.
+Lump Sum IVAs are most often put forward using funds from a 3rd party, such as a family member or friend, although the funds can also be raised through the sale of an asset.

 How does a Lump Sum IVA work?